axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

    PortalGlobalGrowInIFrameAPI api = new PortalGlobalGrowInIFrameAPI();
    api.displayCustomizedMessage("Your customized message");

-Please refer to GlobalGrowl dialog in portal-developer-examples project for more details.
+Please refer to GlobalGrowl Start Process in PortalExamples project for more details.

 .. _components-additional-component-document-table: